neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 This is the mystical side of Nazism, and it's discussed in historian Stefan Melonowski, who was born in Berlin, by the way, he's at the University of Edinburgh now, historian.

-He described it in his book Nazis and Nobles.
+He described it in his book "Nazis and Nobles"[^4].

 This is an important thing to pay attention to because, as one of my history professors said once, when you're trying to nail down the political allies, the place you would put someone on the political spectrum, right?